Table of Contents

 2. Northern Lights

 The magic Aurora Borealis can be sometimes spotted on the sky even if you’re not trying.
 Given that it’s a rare sight and even most Finns have never seen one in their life, you might want to help your luck and get a tour that specializes in chasing Northern Lights.

 3. Husky safari

 This safari was my fave!
-It involves riding through beautiful landscapes, trying to slow the dogs down a bit, as they have an insatiable desire to run at the speed of light.
+One of the best Lapland winter activities involves riding through beautiful landscapes, trying to slow the dogs down a bit, as they have an insatiable desire to run at the speed of light.

 One warning: reindeer are rather slow animals.
 If you take a reindeer sleigh ride after a husky safari, you’ll be bored to death.
 Separately, though, it’s incredible fun too!

 Driving a snowmobile will get your adrenaline levels up!
 Let your engine roar and carry you over snowy hilltops and frozen lakes.
 You’ll need a driver’s license, though.

 6. Santa Claus & Arctic Circle

-Other fun Lappish adventures
+Other fun Lapland Activities

 7. Snowshoe hike

 Walking in the snow is suddenly much more fun if you’ve got the snowshoes on!
-You can often get on nice evening hikes through the forest, where your only source of light is the moon, stars and the pure white snow.
+You can often get on nice evening hikes through the forest, where your only source of light is the moon, stars and the pure white Lapland snow.